bhavithreddy55/Fibonacci_API/README.md

 - Use a load balancer (e.g., NGINX, AWS Elastic Load Balancer).
 - Deploy multiple instances of the service using Docker or Kubernetes.
 - Implement caching (e.g., Redis) to reduce computation time for repeated requests.
+- Use Kubernetes Horizontal Pod Autoscaler (HPA) to automatically scale pods based on CPU, memory or custom metrics.
+- Define resource requests and limits in your Kubernetes deployment to enable HPA to function efficiently.